tomzx/blog.tomrochette.com-content/agi/a-procedure-for-writing-programs/article.md

 # Overview

 When I want to write a program, may it be small or big, I generally approach it in a top down fashion.
 This means I first go over the high level concepts that I will need to make it work.
-Then I go into each concepts and drill down until I get to the implementation details.
+Then I go into each concepts and break them down until I get to the implementation details.

 Here's a list of the many things that are considered while writing a program:

 * Pre-requirements (what is needed in order to develop it)
+* Relationships (what will depend on it and what it will depend on)
 	* Dependencies (what it needs to know about when running)
-* Relationships (what will depend on it and what it will depend on)
+	* Dependents (what will depend on it)
 * Requirements (what does it need to do)
 * Performance (what are its constraints)
 	* Time (how fast should it return a result)
 	* Space (how much space should it use to do its task)

-Here's a few questions I will ask myself before starting to write some code.
+Here's a few questions I will ask myself before starting to write some code:

 * Is this functionality already available in the existing codebase?
 * Is there a library that already does this (either in the project or online)? partially or completely?
 * Is there an implementation already available online?
 Can I produce a better implementation?
 * Do I know how to implement this?
+* What can I safely extrapolate this new feature will need to be able to do in the future?
+Can I account for any of it in my current design?

 ```mermaid
 graph TD;